AIA & Solar

 Annual Investment Allowance for Solar PV — 2026 UK Tax Guide

 AIA gives UK companies 100% first-year tax deduction on commercial solar PV up to £1m per year.
-Full Expensing extends this for limited companies.
+Above the cap, a 50% first-year allowance covers solar's special-rate spend.
 Post-tax effective solar cost drops by 25%.

 100%